The 15 Worst Cities for Bed Bugs

 When traveling to these cities and staying at a hotel, ask at the front desk if the hotel has had recent reports of bed bugs, and ask specifically about reports in the room the clerk tries to put you in.
 Examine the room thoroughly, and immediately report any suspicious bugs, eggs, stains, or blood spots found in the room.

 If the worst should happen and you are bitten or discover bed bugs in your personal property after returning home from one of these cities, the hotel bed bug lawyers at Whitney, LLP may be able to help you recover compensation for your bites.
-Call us today at (410) 583-8000 for a free consultation.
+Call us today at (410) 583-8000 for a legal consultation.